znstrider/highlight_text/README.md

  - ax_text for plotting onto an axes in data coordinates.
  - fig_text for plotting onto the figure in figure coordinates.

-They take a string with substring delimiters = ['<', '>'] to be highlighted according to the specified highlight colors.
+They take a string with substring delimiters = ['<', '>'] to be highlighted according to the specified highlight_textprops.
+You must specify a list with the same number of textprop dictionaries as you use `<highlighted substrings>`.

 The example below prints the text <font color='yellow'>sunny</font> as yellow and <font color='grey'>cloudy</font> as grey.